bethsheets/Population-Genomics-via-RNAseq/guide-to-scripts.md

 #### How to download & create the nr database for the first time
 - Make sure local database on sherlock is up to date
 - to open .tar files downloaded from genbank:
-	`for i in *.tar ; do tar -xvf $i ; done &`
+	- `for i in *.tar ; do tar -xvf $i ; done &`
 	- blast-nr files are already databases, no need to use makedb script

-- 	usage
+- To run blast script:
 	- `bash batch-blast-nr.sh`
-	- splits your assembly into TEMP files for parallel processing
+	- this script splits your assembly into TEMP files for parallel processing
 - after running, check if you get an error during your blasts
 	- `cat slurm*`
-	- most often, your blast may time out
+	- your blast search may time out if it runs too long on the cluster
 - if you get an error:
  	- `grep -B 1 error slurm*.out`
   	- for any file with error, take line before (the tempfile)